 Stay Free (from Danger!) this 4th of July.
-The Final Part.

 The 4th of July is a wonderful time for family, friends, fun, freedom, and fireworks.
 But, outdoor grills, pyrotechnics, and unattended homes can create dangerous situations.
 The final part of the 4th of July Safety Series combines all of the safety tips we shared throughout the week.
 Keep them in mind to have a fun and safe Independence Day.

 Fireworks and the 4th go hand in hand, but mishandling them can lead to serious injury.
 According to the National Fire Protection Association, each 4th of July, thousands of people are injured using consumer fireworks.
 Children and teens are most at risk.

 To stay safe, leave the fireworks to the professionals, but if you plan to use consumer fireworks at home always:

 - • Keep water handy in case of an emergency